Rwandan opposition leader Diane Rwigara and mother freed on bail

 Her brother Arioste Rwigara told CNN: "We are overjoyed by this great news!
 We had faith this day would come soon.
 We thank God for it, and we are forever grateful to family, friends and all the other people who remained close to us during this hard time and showed us support."

-Arioste added that while Friday's result was a positive step, the future remains uncertain .
+Arioste added that while Friday's result was a positive step, the future remains uncertain.
 Asked whether Friday's outcome could signal a dropping of charges, he said: "Nothing is certain at this point.
 But we hope they will be, because they never should have been charged with anything in the first place, let alone imprisoned."

 Diane Rwigara was the sole female challenger in last year's election that President Paul Kagame won with almost 99% of the vote.